New Belly Button After Tummy Tuck

 Belly button thinking

-As many of you know I quilt my tummies.
-That means I sew down the abdominal wall skin so it heals more quickly.
-It also lets me pull the abdominal skin to the belly button without pulling on the stalk.
-Less tension often means less risk of healing issues and hopefully a better scar.
-Removing some fat in the area where the belly button will be placed also helps to minimize tension and improve contour.
+Quilting and tension are also important aspects of the procedure.
+Sewing down the abdominal wall skin helps it heal more quickly and allows the abdominal skin to be pulled to the belly button without pulling on the stalk.
+Less tension often means less risk of healing issues and a better scar.
+Removing fat in the area where the belly button will be placed also helps minimize tension and improve contour.

-While my way is not the only way, and nothing is foolproof, it has been an evolution.
-It has always been my goal to put as many patients as I can back into a two-piece bathing suit, have them feel good about it, and hopefully have no one know I’ve even been there.
+In conclusion, the author’s approach to belly button surgery is simple, simple, and effective.
+They aim to put as many patients back into a two-piece bathing suit, make them feel good about it, and hopefully have no one know they’ve been there.

 What Happens to the Belly Button During a Tummy Tuck?